 Aug 23 2018

-There is a rock at the Dragon’s Gate cave, which looks like it has been split into half by a big knife.
-As a result, the space in the middle of the rock formed a narrow path.
-It is so narrow that someone of a big build would be unable to pass through.
-This path was just next to the place where I frequently prayed during my ascetic life of prayer.
+There is a particular rock by the Dragon’s Gate cave which looks like it has been split into half by a big knife.
+Because of that, the space in the middle of the rock formed a narrow path – so narrow that someone with a big build simply cannot pass through.
+This path was right next to the spot where I frequently prayed during my ascetic life of prayer.

-After I started leading a church, I once bought some members to visit that place.
-The male Deacon was curious to take a look at where I prayed before, but because of his big build, I thought that it would be impossible for him to pass through.
-But he said: “Teacher, even though I am big in size, I am really good at climbing mountains!”
+When I started leading a church, I brought some members to see Dragon’s Gate.
+A curious male Deacon wanted to visit the place where I prayed, but his big build made it impossible to pass through.
+However, he exclaimed: “Teacher, even though I am big in size, I am really good at climbing mountains!”

-I reminded him: “There is no one to help you when you are travelling on that path.
+I cautioned him: “There is no one to help you when you are travelling on that path.
 You have to rely on your own skills and abilities to pass through.”

-The male Deacon stopped halfway and said to me: “It is so difficult to get through!”
+Then, he stopped and said to me: “It is so difficult to get through!”